 Consider that when signing up at Quora.

 This policy is what makes us different from every other site on D.B.
 Cooper.
 And we plan to keep it that way.
-Right now, things are going better than we expected and we fully believe we will pick up thousands of followers by spring…with every one of them either a contributor, or receiving notifications on new content.
-And when contributions are backed up by an actual identity, then the legitimacy of those contributions can be established with confidence.
+Right now, things are going better than we expected and we fully believe we will pick up a couple of thousand followers by spring…with every one of them either a contributor, or receiving notifications on new content.
+And when contributions are backed up by an actual identity, then the legitimacy of contributions can be established with confidence.
 This leads the public to trust you, as well as your site.

 Questions about this article, or questions on how you can contribute to our Space on Quora may be sent to firstname.lastname@example.org